 - Listen to online sermons while on your daily commute, doing housework, or exercising.
 The How Great Is Our God! series (June 2016) by Dr. Charles R. Swindoll has impacted me as of late.
 (Warning: At times you might find yourself pulling over to the side of the road or putting down that laundry to pause and give humble adoration to the Lord.
 Expect conviction and a few tears.)

 - Read daily devotionals.
-Here are a few of my favorites: Living the Psalms (Swindoll), Jesus Calling (Young), and My Utmost for His Highest (Chambers).
+Here are two of my favorites: Living the Psalms (Swindoll) and My Utmost for His Highest (Chambers).

 - Join a Bible Study or Small Group at your local church and don’t just attend, but participate and with authenticity.